AdobeDocs/experience-platform.en/help/segmentation/tutorials/governance.md

 ### Restrict specific data fields when exporting the segment

-When exporting a segment to a dataset using the [!DNL Real-time Customer Profile] API, you can filter the data that is included in the export by using the `fields` parameter.
+When exporting a segment to a dataset using the [!DNL Segmentation] API, you can filter the data that is included in the export by using the `fields` parameter.
 Any data fields added to this parameter will be included in the export, while all other data fields will be excluded.

 Consider a segment that has data fields named "A", "B", and "C".
 If you wished to only export field "C", then the `fields` parameter would contain field "C" alone.
 By doing this, fields "A" and "B" would be excluded when exporting the segment.